ACCEPTING CASES NATIONWIDE

 November 30, 2017: Suffolk County Water Authority Files 1,4-Dioxane Lawsuit Against Chemical Manufacturers

 The Suffolk County Water Authority in New York has filed a lawsuit against companies that have polluted the water with 1,4-dioxane.
 According to the complaint, over a million Suffolk County residents have been put at risk of developing cancer because of the 1,4-dioxane in their drinking water.
 The companies responsible for the pollution include Dow Chemical, Procter & Gamble, Ferro Corporation, Vulcan Materials, and Shell Oil.
-The Suffolk County Water Authority says the companies may have been dumping 1,4-dioxane into the environment since about the 1960s.
+The Suffolk County Water Authority says the companies may have been discharging 1,4-dioxane into the environment since about the 1960s.
 The Water Authority seeks compensation (such as the cost to measure and reduce 1,4-dioxane levels in drinking water) as well as punitive damages.
 The court is expected to hold a trial in the fall of 2025.

 April 2012: CDC Publishes Warning About 1,4-Dioxane Risk to Consumers

-What Is the 1,4-dioxane Lawsuit About in 2025?
+What Is the 1,4-dioxane Lawsuit About in 2026?

 Lawsuits allege that chemical manufacturers like Dow Chemical, DuPont, Chemours, and Dynax knew they were exposing people to 1,4-dioxane but did not warn them about the dangers of the chemical.
 Those bringing the lawsuits are requesting compensation for water filtration and cleanup costs and other damages because of 1,4-dioxane water pollution.